 Heat styling, whether you are using a curling iron or a flat iron, can do some damage to your hair–especially if you curl often.
-Most hairstylists suggest using a heat protectant before going for those beach waves in order to lessen the potential damage.
+Most hairstylists suggest using a heat protectant before going for those beach waves in order to lessen the potential damage, frizzy hair, and frustration.

-The anser is… that depends.
-In this article, we’ll go though all the factors in detail.
+In this article, we’ll go through all the factors in detail.

 There are many advantages of using oil on the hair.
 Different oils have different properties that can make your hair look great.
 Some oils can even repair the damage that it has received due to frequent heat styling.